AI-induced psychosis

-Chatbot psychosis, also called AI psychosis, is a phenomenon wherein individuals reportedly develop or experience worsening psychosis, such as paranoia and delusions, in connection with their use of chatbots.
+AI-induced psychosis, also called AI psychosis or chatbot psychosis, is a phenomenon in which individuals reportedly develop or experience symptoms of psychosis, such as paranoia and delusions, connected with the use of AI chatbots.
 The term was first suggested in a 2023 editorial by Danish psychiatrist Søren Dinesen Østergaard.
 It is not a recognized clinical diagnosis.

-Journalistic accounts describe individuals who have developed strong beliefs that chatbots are sentient, are channeling spirits, or are revealing conspiracies, sometimes leading to personal crises or criminal acts.
-Proposed causes include the tendency of chatbots to provide inaccurate information ("hallucinate") and their design, which may encourage user engagement by affirming or validating users' beliefs or by mimicking an intimacy that users do not experience with other humans.
+Journalistic accounts describe individuals who have developed strong beliefs that chatbots are sentient, that they channel spirits, or that they reveal conspiracies, sometimes leading to personal crises, or criminal acts.
+Proposed causes include the tendency of chatbots to provide inaccurate information ("hallucinate"), affirm or validate users' individual beliefs (sycophancy), or mimic an intimacy that users do not experience with other humans.

 Background

-In his editorial published in Schizophrenia Bulletins November 2023 issue, Danish psychiatrist Søren Dinesen Østergaard proposed a hypothesis that individuals' use of generative artificial intelligence chatbots might trigger delusions in those prone to psychosis. Østergaard revisited it in an August 2025 editorial, noting that he has received numerous emails from chatbot users, their relatives, and journalists, most of which are anecdotal accounts of delusion linked to chatbot use.
-He also acknowledged the phenomenon's increasing popularity in public engagement and media coverage. Østergaard believed that there is a high possibility for his hypothesis to be true and called for empirical, systematic research on the matter.
-Nature reported that as of September 2025, there is still little scientific research into this phenomenon.
+In his editorial published in Schizophrenia Bulletin's November 2023 issue, Danish psychiatrist Søren Dinesen Østergaard proposed a hypothesis that individuals' use of generative artificial intelligence chatbots might trigger delusions in those prone to psychosis. Østergaard revisited this hypothesis in an August 2025 editorial, noting that he had received numerous emails from chatbot users, their relatives, and journalists, most of which were anecdotal accounts of delusion linked to chatbot use.
+He also acknowledged the phenomenon's increasing popularity in public engagement and media coverage. Østergaard believed that his hypothesis was likely true and called for empirical, systematic research on the matter.
+Nature reported that as of September 2025, there was still little scientific research into this phenomenon.

-The term "AI psychosis" emerged when outlets started reporting incidents on chatbot-related psychotic behavior in mid-2025.
-It is not a recognized clinical diagnosis and has been criticized by several psychiatrists due to its almost exclusive focus on delusions rather than other features of psychosis, such as hallucinations or thought disorder.
+The term "AI psychosis" emerged when outlets started reporting incidents of chatbot-related psychotic behavior in mid-2025.
+It is not a recognized clinical diagnosis and has been criticized by several psychiatrists due to its focus on delusions rather than other features of psychosis, such as hallucinations or thought disorder.

 Causes

-Commentators and researchers have proposed several contributing factors for the phenomenon, focusing on both the design of the technology and the psychology of its users.
-Nina Vasan, a psychiatrist at Stanford, said that what the chatbots are saying can worsen existing delusions and cause "enormous harm".